ecastera1/PlaylandLLM/README.md

 ## Usage
-I haven't implemented yet full command line parsing since I'm focusing on experiments and automation within code.
+You can use it interactively through CLI and command line or configure your automation within code.
 Code is easy to read and all the important variables are global in capital.
 As minimum setup you need to edit a few parameters controlling the basics:

 * Edit playlandllm.py as you see fit
+* Add custom models to text_models.py for easy reuse
 * Specify model and device to use
 * Fine tune other parameters such as language, audio output (TTS), max lengths...
 * Launch in interactive mode single model interactivity with inference (default mode) or
 * Launch in Testing mode, run tests on a list of models

 ## Command line